isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 is very close to 100%, then there were very few false positives.
 When recall is close to 1, almost all of the positive cases were correctly called positive.

+To put it another way, from Wikipedia: "In a classification task, a precision score of 1.0 for a class C means that every item labeled as belonging to class C does indeed belong to class C (but says nothing about the number of items from class C that were not labeled correctly) whereas a recall of 1.0 means that every item from class C was labeled as belonging to class C (but says nothing about how many other items were incorrectly also labeled as belonging to class C).

+Often, there is an inverse relationship between precision and recall, where it is possible to increase one at the cost of reducing the other."

 When making predictions with the model, we have a probability for sample to be in one group or the other.
 Then, for a given threshold t, we call each sample as having label '0' if P < t.
 By varying the threshold from 0 to 1, you can see the tradeoff of precision and recall.
 We can use this table for visualizing the model performance.

 All the bigrquery functions are called when the user hits the 'submit' button.
 To do that we wrap the functions all together